harditrivedi16/Time-Aware-Retrieval-Augmented-Language-Model/README.md

-### This paper is accepted at CAI 2025 (in May) and will be published on IEEE Xplore.
+### This paper is accepted at 'Conference of Artificial Intelligence, 2025' (in May) and will be published on IEEE Xplore.
+Acceptance e-mail attached.

 Paper Name: Enhancing Retrieval-Augmented Language Models with Temporal Awareness